getampt/docs/data.md

 });
 ```

 It's possible for more than one handler to be called for a given change to a data item, in which case the handlers are called in the order they were defined.
-In the example above, the first handler will always be called the before the second handler when an item is created or updated, and only the second handler will be called when an item is deleted.
+In the example above, the first handler will always be called before the second handler when an item is created or updated, and only the second handler will be called when an item is deleted.

 ### Event format